 Abstract-Fine-grained flow management is useful in many practical applications, e.g., resource allocation, anomaly detection and traffic engineering.
 However, it is difficult to provide fine-grained management for a large number of flows in SDNs due to switches' limited flow table capacity.
 While using wildcard rules can reduce the number of flow entries needed, it cannot fully ensure fine-grained management for all the flows without degrading application performance.
-In this paper, we design and implement HiFi, a system that achieves fine-grained management with a minimal number of flow entries.
-To this end, HiFi takes a two-step approach: wildcard entry installment and application-specific exact-match entry installment.
+In this article, we design and implement hybrid rule placement for fine-grained flow management (to be referred to as HiFi here after).
+HiFi achieves fine-grained management with a minimal number of flow entries through taking a two-step approach: wildcard entry installment and application-specific exact-match entry installment.
 How to optimally install wildcard and exact-match flow entries, however, is intractable.
 Therefore, we design approximation algorithms with bounded factors to solve these problems.
-We consider how to achieve network-wide load balancing via finegrained flow management as a case study.
-Both experimental and simulation results show that HiFi can reduce the number of required flow entries by about 45%-69% and reduce the control overhead by 28%-50% compared with the state-of-theart approaches for achieving fine-grained flow management.
+We consider how to achieve network-wide load balancing via fine-grained flow management as a case study.
+Both experiment on a testbed built with open virtual switches and extensive simulation show that HiFi can reduce the number of required flow entries by about 45-69 percent and reduce the control overhead by about 28-50 percent compared with the state-of-the-art approaches for achieving fine-grained flow management.